 You Need Safety Training

 According to OSHA regulations, workers need to be trained to operate boom lifts and aerial lifts.
-Training must cover how to avoid hazards like falling from an elevated height, falling objects, ejections, electrocutions, structural failures, entanglement, and contact with objects and overhead objects.
+Training must cover how to avoid hazards like knowing the differences between a boom truck vs crane, falling from an elevated height, falling objects, ejections, electrocutions, structural failures, entanglement, and contact with objects and overhead objects.

-Now that you know to never use a boom lift as a crane, you need to invest in boom lift training to learn how to use a boom lift vs crane and to protect your safety on the job.
-Visit CertifyMeOnline.net today to learn more!
+Now that you know to never use a boom lift as a boom crane, you need to invest in boom lift training to learn how to use a boom lift vs crane and to protect your safety on the job.
+Register your company today and get started with your boom truck training.
+If you have any questions about a boom truck vs crane or boom truck safety, give our safety experts a call today at (602) 277-0615.
+Take care of your training and compliance issues with CertifyMeOnline.net – we’re the leader in boom truck training!

 Learn More About Another Type of Boom Lift: The Knuckle Boom Lift!